Fusion1013/AvasarVault/Cultures & Species/Elementals/Elementals.md

 ## Sari
 Named after the god [[Mau'Sari - the Divine Essence|Mau'Sari]].
 This is the group name given to most elementals.
 They can then be further subdivided into more groups, some listed below.
 ## [[The Lakespawn]]
 Created by the [[Anvarra - the Soulless Mistress|Godess of Life, Anvarra]].
-Has no relation to
+Has no relation to the Sari.